There's something really good about the caramelizing effect that grilling has on veggies, and grilled broccolini is no exception.

 Instructions

-- Heat a dual-contact grill such as George Foreman, a grill pan, or an outdoor grill to medium-high heat.
+- Heat a dual-contact electric grill, a grill pan, or an outdoor grill to medium-high heat.

 - Meanwhile, on a large platter, drizzle the broccolini with olive oil and sprinkle it with kosher salt, black pepper, and garlic powder.